 To water your tomato plants, spread about a two to three-inch layer of mulch around them.
 Be sure not to let the mulch touch the base of your plant.
 You should have three inches of space between the plant base and your circle of mulch.
 Water your plant regularly at the base of the plant.
 Never water directly onto the foliage.
 Most varieties require at least an inch of water per week.

 Like many heirloom varieties, Carbon has a high resistance to many common tomato diseases.
-However, you still need to be on guard against a few by using preventative measures, which you can find in this guide to tomato diseases.
+However, you still need to be on guard against a few by using preventative measures.
+To learn how to detect, treat, and take steps to prevent diseases, read our tomato diseases guide.

 Certain pests such as snails, birds, cutworms, grasshoppers, hornworms, and other insects can wreak havoc upon your tomatoes.
-Learn how to combat these creatures in this helpful guide about common tomatoes pests.
+For information to help you spot, eliminate, and deter 15 different pests, visit our guide on common tomato pests.

 When to Harvest Carbon Tomatoes